|1 years-2 years|

-MBA or Masters of Business Administration is an internationally accredited post-graduate degree that is created to develop business and management skills amongst future business leaders and entrepreneurs.
+MBA is an internationally accredited post-graduate degree for developing business and management skills amongst future business leaders and entrepreneurs.
+The MBA full form is Master of Business Administration.
 A typical MBA degree covers a wide range of business fields like accounting, marketing & management.
-An MBA degree is not limited to a career in management; those interested in pursuing a career in the private, government & public sector can also benefit with an MBA degree.
+An MBA degree is not limited to a career in management so those interested in pursuing a career in the private, government & public sectors can also benefit from an MBA degree.

 In India specifically, there are two types of management degrees available.

 In recent times, various other versions of MBA/ PGDM have been introduced to adhere to industry needs.
 Some of them include:

 The MBA course curriculum is a combination of some core subjects like Marketing, Economics, Accounting and Operations, and Elective courses to give management aspirants a chance to follow their own personal or professional interests.